StephhyL/JS30-Drum-Kit/README.md

 # JS30-Drum-Kit

-Day 1 of the 30 Day JavaScript Challenge by Wes Bos!
+Day 1 of the [30 Day Vanilla JavaScript Coding Challenge](https://javascript30.com/) by Wes Bos!

 ## Check it out on Heroku